greatexpectationslabs/workshops/snowflake/snowflake-workshop-edited.md

     - Click **Close** to close the **Create user access token** dialog.

-3. Run the GX Agent locally:
+3. Start the GX Agent:

     - Click **Agent** and copy the command displayed at the top of the page.